rodhilton/resume/docs/resume_public.md

     * Utilized Java, SQL Server, ColdFusion, HTML/CSS

-    * Developed e-DriverData, a system for processing multi-state driver history records.  e-DriverData seamlessly interacted with 44 different states for driver history, each using different protocols and technologies.
+    * Developed e-DriverData system for processing multi-state driver records that interacted with 44 states, each using different protocols and technologies.

-    * Refactored multi-dependency legacy enterprise application to reduce system coupling.
-Improved performance by 600% through multithreading, reduced errors/instability almost entirely, and halved development time for system changes.
-Identified and fixed numerous security vulnerabilities in system.
+    * Refactored multi-dependency legacy enterprise application to improve performance by 600% and greatly improve system stability.

-    * Architected centralized data access layer used by company's 10+ enterprise ColdFusion applications.
-Helped design a Java/ColdFusion bridge library to allow interaction with layer, improving system performance and stability and increasing level of code reuse between applications.
+    * Architected data access service used by 10+ applications using a Java/ColdFusion bridge library, improving system performance and code reuse.

     * Led developer workshops on topics including thread safety, computational arithmetic, and regular expressions.